NASA-TROPESS/py-sonde-comparison/README.md

 Your command line interface should look similar to this:

 ```
-(.venv) (pywoudc) [ebmalina@tb14 Py-sonde-comparison]$
+(.venv) (pywoudc) [ebmalina@tb14 py-sonde-comparison]$
 ```

-To see the code in Py-sonde-comparison, it is all stored in the py_sonde_comparison folder.
+To see the code in py-sonde-comparison, it is all stored in the py_sonde_comparison folder.
 With cli.py forming the lion's share of the code.

 The code is split into two key components, 'colocate' and 'plot_results'.
 Colocate takes input satellite data and colocates the footprints with ozonesonde data within a certain date range.
 The output from colocate is an npz file, which the 'plot_results' function uses.
 Plot_results reads in the npz file and plots the data, currently only percentage column differences are plotted, but this can be adapted as needed depending on requirements.